-A total of one wreck were mapped in detail.
-It was previously uncharted.
-A H525 form was filled out and sent to UKHO.
-Table 19 provides the wreck metadata for this wreck.
+A total of four wrecks were mapped in detail.
+A H525 form was filled out for each and sent to the UKHO and admiralty charts will be updated in due course.
+Table 18 provides the wreck metadata for the mapped wrecks.